ZitongYu/DeepFAS/README.md

 ## Introduction
 We present a comprehensive review of recent deep learning methods for face anti-spoofing (mostly from 2018 to 2021).
 It covers hybrid (handcrafted+deep), pure deep learning, and generalized learning based methods for monocular RGB face anti-spoofing.
 It also includes multi-modal learning based methods as well as specialized sensor based FAS.
 It also presents detailed comparision among publicly available datasets, together with several classical evaluation protocols.

-We will update this page on a regular basis!
-So stay tuned~ :tada::tada::tada:
+🔔 We will update this page frequently~ :tada::tada::tada:

 ---
 ## Contents